 Students secure an unpaid placement, with a non-profit, government agency or select in-house counsel and are required to spend 60 hours per credit hour at the placement (i.e., a three-hour externship will require you to work at the job site for 180 hours during the semester).
 All placements must have a supervising attorney to assign and evaluate student work.

-The curriculum requirements for both programs differ, but the basic requirements include:
+The curriculum requirements include:

-Both programs result in a pass/fail grade.
+The program results in a pass/fail grade.

 Students interested in the program are responsible for securing an unpaid placement, with a non-profit, government agency or select in-house counsel not on the “approved” list of judicial internships in order to receive credit through the Externship program.